PieTw3lve/Tuxbrain-Bot/README.md

 Shoutouts to **Ryan#3388** and **BoboTheChimp#6164** for helping!

 ## Requirements
-Before you can run this bot, you need a few dependencies:
+You will need to install a few dependencies in order for the Bot to function correctly.
+Run these commands in your console to install.

 ### Hikari
-Install Hikari with the following command:

 ```
 python -m pip install -U hikari
 # Windows users may need to run this instead...